 This year, high-ranking government officials from Singapore, China and ASEAN countries, such as the Philippines, Cambodia and Thailand, endorsed the Forum.
 3 Singaporean ministers (including Mr. Heng Swee Keat, Singapore’s Deputy Prime Minister and Coordinating Minister for Economic Policies, Mr. Chan Chun Sing, Singapore’s Minister of Education, and Mr. Ong Ye Kung, Minister for Health of Singapore), 5 Chinese provincial and city governors (of Chongqing, Tianjin, Guangdong, Suzhou and Jiangsu) as well as 4 trade-related ministers from ASEAN countries joined the discussion, affirming the achievements of ASEAN-China collaborations over the past three decades and envisioning a new era of partnership in the “never-normal.”

-CKGSB Founding Dean and Professor of China Business and Globalization Dr. Xiang Bing spoke on the Opening Plenary Session together with other prominent leaders like Mr. Heng Swee Keat (Deputy Prime Minister), Ms. Helen Wong (Group CEO of OCBC Bank), Mr. Vice Chairman and President of Bank of China and Mr. KK Chua (Vice Chairman of Mary Kay).
+CKGSB Founding Dean and Professor of China Business and Globalization Dr. Xiang Bing spoke on the Opening Plenary Session together with other prominent leaders like Mr. Heng Swee Keat (Deputy Prime Minister), Ms. Helen Wong (Group CEO of OCBC Bank), Mr. Liu Jing, Vice Chairman and President of Bank of China and Mr. KK Chua (Vice Chairman of Mary Kay).

 Deputy Prime Minister Mr. Heng Swee Keat kicked off the forum by reviewing the successful ASEAN-China collaboration over the past 30 years and shared an optimistic outlook to the future where the global economy will be reshaped by digitalization.
 “Government-to-government projects such as the Smart City Initiative (SCI) are a pathfinder that expands and deepens linkages between Singapore and China (Shenzhen) through digital collaborations to build healthy business ecosystems for both countries.
 To further promote the ASEAN-China dialogue relations, we must cope with the structural challenges that are reshaping the global economy, seek new sources of growth and form new collaborations.”